Questions

 Origins

-Madagascar chocolate's signature red-fruit acidity comes from its terroir and genetics: cacao grown in the Sambirano valley and around Nosy Be and Maroantsetra,
+Madagascar's reputation for red-fruit character is usually credited to its terroir and genetics: cacao grown in the Sambirano valley and around Nosy Be and Maro

 Craft